pwmt/zathura/doc/man/zathurarc.5.rst

 exec-command
 ^^^^^^^^^^^^
-Defines a command the should be prepanded to any command run with exec.
+Defines a command the should be prepended to any command run with exec.

 * Value type: String
 * Default value: